How to Improve Your Employee Onboarding Process to Engage Your Hires & Prevent Turnover

 Great hires + Poor onboarding = Failed Employees

-Are you happy with your onboarding process for your team?
+Are you happy with the onboarding process for your team?
 Even if you are, your employees probably aren't.

 A study by Automatic Data Processing, Inc., found that just 21% of 1,500 employees surveyed were satisfied with their employer's onboarding process.